DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Use AWS CDK to deploy API Gateway and Lambda functions.
 When code needs to be changed, update the AWS CloudFormation stack and deploy the new version of the APIs and Lambda functions.
 Use a Route 53 failover routing policy for the canary release strategy.

-- ##### 🔑B. Use AWS CloudFormation to deploy API Gateway and Lambda functions using Lambda function versions.
-When code needs to be changed, update the CloudFormation stack with the new Lambda code and update the API versions using a canary release strategy.
+- ##### 🔑B. Use AWS CloudFormation to deploy API Gateway and Lambda functions using <mark>Lambda function versions</mark>.
+When code needs to be changed, update the CloudFormation stack with the new Lambda code and update the API versions using a <mark>canary release strategy</mark>.
 Promote the new version when testing is complete.

 - 🔑C. Use AWS Elastic Beanstalk to deploy API Gateway and Lambda functions.
 When code needs to be changed, deploy a new version of the API and Lambda functions.
 Shift traffic gradually using an Elastic Beanstalk blue/green deployment.